Eschricht/artivue/docs/guide/styling.md

 ## Usage

+Artivue doesn't utilize the CSS variables out-of-the-box.
 I highly recommend using [`@artivue/unocss`](/integrations/unocss) to simplify styling.
 If that's not an option, the CSS variables are available throughout the application and may be used as you see fit.
 Example:

 ```css
 /* src/assets/main.css */